BaiTheBest/SRDML/README.md

 1. Synthetic Experiment

-   - Please directly run synthetic.py.
+   - Please directly run synthetic_train.py.

 2. CIFAR-MTL

    - Run generator_cifar10.py to generate CIFAR-MTL dataset we used in our paper.
-   - Run base_train.py to train and save the base model, which will be used in SRDML training.
+   - Run pretrain.py for the pre-training to get the pre-trained model.
-   - Run train.py to train SRDML.
+   - Run train.py.